 Capacity Building Center for States

-Offers a series of videos that demonstrate the importance of agency capacity along with community and caregiver networks to strengthen families and achieve positive outcomes for children.
+Offers a series of videos that demonstrate the important roles agency capacity and community and caregiver networks play in strengthening families and achieving positive outcomes for children.
 In the videos, caregivers discuss their roles in strengthening families.

 Literature Related to Adoption and Guardianship, Permanency, and Well-Being (PDF - 639 KB)